StevenTammen/bibledocs.org/content/questions-and-answers/reader-correspondence/sleep-as-a-euphemism-for-death-resuscitation-the-afterlife-and-more/_index.md

 ## [Does Jesus' Use of the Sleeping Terminology Have Anything to Do with Resuscitation?](/questions-and-answers/reader-correspondence/sleep-as-a-euphemism-for-death-resuscitation-the-afterlife-and-more/does-jesus-use-of-the-sleeping-terminology-have-anything-to-do-with-resuscitation) {#does-jesus-use-of-the-sleeping-terminology-have-anything-to-do-with-resuscitation}

 {{< properties
-Sleep > As a euphemism for death > Does not necessarily point to eventual resuscitation"
+stags="Sleep > As a euphemism for death > Does not necessarily point to eventual resuscitation"
 >}}